Back to Blog

 Arbitration can help you avoid the lengthy processes of small claims and superior courts and help reduce steep attorney fees.

-Portal helps minimize outstanding payments from clients
+Copilot helps minimize outstanding payments from clients

 1. Send contracts to clients

-With Portal, you can send a contract to your client before the project kicks off.
+With Copilot, you can send a contract to your client before the project kicks off.
 To do this, you only have to initiate an e-signature request for the contract, and your client can sign the document without logging out of the collaboration portal.
 Once you receive the signed document, you can add it to a shared document folder for easy access and reference.

 This is especially helpful when it comes to enforcing clear payment terms.
 For instance, if you include late or nonpayment penalties in your contract, you can leverage these clauses to recover debt from non-paying clients easily.